-This and the following sections will offer a survey of the major features of the overall phenomenon known as "twentieth-century renjian fojiao", in theory and practice, with also an overview of major figures and accomplishments.
-This is a diachronic and synchronic study, concerning both mainland China and Taiwan, female and male Sangha, and based on years of field research that I have been conducted since 1999.
-Most importantly, I will refer to case studies of renjian fojiao from early twentieth century onwards, understand them within their local social and political history, with the important caveat that similar phenomena had also appeared in pre-modern Chinese (and overall East Asian history).
-I do refer to this "twentieth-century renjian fojiao" as an expression of Buddhist modernity, but also as a return of a Buddhist practice that had been present centuries earlier.
+II.
+'Twentieth-century renjian fojiao': Foundational Principles in a Nutshell research that I have been conducting since 1999.
+Most importantly, I will refer to case studies of renjian fojiao from early twentieth century onwards, understand them within their local, social and political history, with the important caveat that similar phenomena had also appeared in pre-modern Chinese (and overall East Asian history).
+I do refer to this 'twentieth-century renjian fojiao' as an expression of Buddhist modernity, but also as a return of a Buddhist practice that had been present centuries earlier.